Music of Kingdom Hearts: "Passion" and "Sanctuary"

-"Passion" is the theme song for the Japanese release of Kingdom Hearts II, and the Nintendo DS title, Kingdom Hearts 358/2 Days.
-Its English counterpart, "Sanctuary", is the theme song for the English versions and Kingdom Hearts II FInal Mix.
+"Passion" is the theme song for the Japanese release of Kingdom Hearts II and Kingdom Hearts 358/2 Days.
+Its English counterpart, "Sanctuary", is the theme song for the English versions and Kingdom Hearts II Final Mix.
 Like the first theme, Hikaru Utada wrote and performed both the Japanese and English versions, and there are two mixes.
 The "~opening version~" mix is played during the opening movies, and the "~after the battle~" version is played after defeating the final boss of the games.
 "Sanctuary" and "~after the battle~" were both used in Kingdom Hearts 358/2 Days for DS.
 "Passion" was included in the Kingdom Hearts II Original Soundtrack and a CD single was released on December 14, 2005.
 "Sanctuary" was first previewed on MTV.com in early 2006.
-Both the "Opening" and "After the Battle" versions of "Sanctuary" were later released in May 2009 as bonus tracks on Utada's second American album, This Is the One.
-The "After the Battle" versions of "Passion" and "Sanctuary" also serve as the ending theme songs for the 3DS game, Kingdom Hearts 3D: Dream Drop Distance.
+Both the "Opening" and "After the Battle" versions of "Sanctuary" were released in May 2009 as bonus tracks on Utada's second American album, This Is the One.
+The "After the Battle" versions of "Passion" and "Sanctuary" serve as the ending theme songs for the 3DS game Kingdom Hearts 3D: Dream Drop Distance.